zetok/Lee/README.md

 # Installation
 Installation is fairly simple.
-This bot will only work on Linux.
+This bot will work only on Linux.

+Newest [**toxcore**](https://github.com/irungentoo/toxcore) is required.
+For instructions on how to get it, please refer to its [INSTALL.md](https://github.com/irungentoo/toxcore/blob/master/INSTALL.md).

 1. Install [Rust](http://www.rust-lang.org/)
 2. Make with `cargo build`